icshwi/e3training/workbook/chapter06.md

 In this lesson, you'll learn how to do the following:

 * Understand variables, parameters and environment variables within an IOC
-* Run EPICS commands to access them within an IOC correctly
+* Run EPICS commands to access access variables and parameters from within an IOC
 * Understand EPICS and e3 environment variable when a module is configured
 * Combine variable commands to access path or files of any module within an IOC